Do the benefits of almonds make it the healthiest nut ever?

 Participants in one trial learned eating 1.5 oz. of almonds each day lowered their cholesterol an average of 5.3 mg/dL — while still maintaining “good” HDL cholesterol levels[*].

-And in another study, researchers learned that when 20% of daily calories came from almonds, LDL cholesterol lowered by a “clinically significant” average of 12.4 mg/dL after 16 weeks[*].
+In another study, researchers learned that when 20% of daily calories came from almonds, LDL cholesterol lowered by a “clinically significant” average of 12.4 mg/dL after 16 weeks[*].

 That’s a major drop in a short time.

-In a different trial, scientists wanted to see whether fatty almonds or a carby whole wheat muffin were better for lowering cholesterol.
+In a different trial, scientists wanted to see whether fatty almonds or a carb-filled whole wheat muffin were better for lowering cholesterol.
 They split up 27 people with high cholesterol and gave them different snacks to eat for a month each.

 Each snack counted for 20% of their daily calories and consisted of either a full dose of whole almonds, a low-saturated fat whole-wheat muffin, or half a dose of almonds plus half a muffin.